Changepoint detection on a graph of time series: Red team detection in network authentication data from LANL

 \subsection{Changepoint modelling}

-Recall from Section \ref{sec:motivationalsection} that, for each user $i \in V^\prime$, the data $x_{i, 1}, \ldots, x_{i, T}$ consist of hourly counts of network logons per source computer for the first month of data collection as defined in (\ref{eq:datacyber}), which are now assumed to follow the changepoint model specified in (\ref{eq:cyberdistribution}).
-To encode prior belief that signals for changes resulting from an attack are likely to occur at similar times across users that are linked in the network $G^\prime$, the prior for dependent changepoints specified in (\ref{eq:priorextended}) is assumed with an identical edge weight parameter $\lambda > 0$, as defined in Section \ref{sec:aspecialcase}, for all pairs of time series corresponding to users that are linked in $G^\prime$.
-Recall that the same set-up with $\lambda = 0$ corresponds to the standard changepoint model assuming independence of changepoints across time series (\ref{eq:standard0}).
+Recall from Section \ref{sec:motivationalsection} that, for each user $i \in V^\prime$, the data $x_{i, 0}, \ldots, x_{i, T}$ consist of hourly counts of network logons per source computer for the first month of data collection as defined in (\ref{eq:datacyber}), which are now assumed to follow the model specified in (\ref{eq:classicconiid}) for multinomial data.
+Different graphical changepoint priors are considered to demonstrate the benefits of encoding prior beliefs about cyber-attacks.
+To encode prior belief that signals for changes resulting from an attack are likely to occur at similar times across users that are linked in the network $G^\prime$, the graphical changepoint prior specified in (\ref{eq:priorextended}) is considered with an identical edge weight parameter $\lambda > 0$, as defined in Section \ref{sec:aspecialcase}, for all pairs of time series corresponding to users that are linked in $G^\prime$.
+Moreover, for comparison purposes, the graphical changepoint prior (\ref{eq:priorextended}) is also considered assuming the complete graph defined in Section \ref{sec:completegraph} such that $\lambda_{i, j} = \lambda > 0$ for all pairs of users $(i, j) \in V^\prime \times V^\prime$.
+With $\lambda = 0$, the two graphical changepoint priors of interest correspond to the standard changepoint model assuming independence of changepoints across time series (\ref{eq:standard0}).